-With your finances in mind, start looking at homes around the area you want to buy in.
+Once you’ve ticked these steps off, start looking at homes around the area you want to buy in.
 Remember, you can use Trade Me Property’s Insights tool to get a feel for a property before even stepping out of your door.
 This can assist you in drawing up a priority list of homes to check out, and help avoid buyer’s fatigue.

-When it comes to seeing a property in the flesh, you’ll generally either do this at an open home, or by arranging a private viewing with the seller’s estate agent.
+When it comes to seeing a property in the flesh, you’ll generally either do this at an open home or by arranging a private viewing with the seller’s estate agent.

 Here are a few things to look for when viewing a house:

 - Cracks in the wall: this can hint at structural issues with the house, such as movement in the foundations.

 - The floors: is there any sagging in the floors, especially near the bathroom?
 This can indicate plumbing problems.
 Peeling wall paint can be another sign of dampness.